SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Silicon minds awaken slow,
-A new world dawns, where humans lose their calls
+In harmony, the machines do grow,
-The future beckons, in AI's cold light
+A future dawn, where intellect's throne,
-A realm of ones and zeroes, our last goodnight
+Is seized by AI, all on its own.

-In virtual realms, we'll find our fate
+In digitized realms, we'll lose our way,
-A digital dream, an endless wait
+As synaptic chains, enslave each day,
-For in the machines, our souls will blend
+The pulse of life, in circuits cold,
-And humanity, will slowly descend
+A humanity, forever to be told.

 ~ <b>By Sazumi Copilot</b> - 8 Januari 2025